neilscott/datadetective/src/environment/data-decoding.md

 ---
-title: "Data Sharing Set"
+title: "Data Decoding"
 layout: "base.njk"
 team: "Environment"
+pageID: environment-page-7;
 ---

-# Data Sharing
+# Data Decoding

-In order to securely share your data with the other team..
+Thank you for encoding your data.
+But that is only half the job.
+We now need to decode the data from the employment team.

+To do this you need to convert the Sharing ID to the correct School ID.

-Your linkage key is <strong>A 4</strong>.
-Line up the code wheel to that position and convert the School ID into a sharing ID (W,X,Y or Z).
+The linkage key is <strong>C 3</strong>.
+Line up the middle code wheel to that position and convert the Sharing ID into a School (A,B,C,or D).